-It was a thrill being a teenager in the late 1960s and the early 1970s.
+It was a thrill being a teenager in the late 1960s and the 1970s.
 I heard many Tory MPs in the most recent election campaign, trying to warn us off voting for one Mr. J. Corbyn, with phrases like “does anyone remember the Britain of the 1970s?
 Do we really want to go back to that?”.
 Well my Old Etonians, I say “just walk me towards the time machine!”.

 This is what I miss about the 1970s.
-I was living with a fellow ‘green activist’ by 1973.
+I was living with a fellow ‘green activist’ by 1975.
 We had met a year earlier, and that was about a year after I had first gotten into these issues.
-The movement was young then, and we were all just so inspired.
+The movement was still young then, and we were all just so inspired.
 Our idea of a good Saturday night out was sitting in a pub planning the next demo, leafleting campaign, or piece of direct action.
 Change was all about.
 It was in the very air you breathed, and it was so bloody exciting.
 You really felt you were on the cusp of something new, very big – and most importantly – it wasn’t party-political!